harryhow/dashboard-data-rainbow/docs/static-dashboard.md

-# Static Dashboard (no kernel)
+# Static Dashboard

-The dashboard below is a static export of the notebook and runs entirely in your browser.
+The dashbord below is a static export of the notebook and runs entirely in your browser.

 <div style="position:relative;padding-top:56.25%;height:0;overflow:hidden;border:1px solid #ddd;border-radius:12px;">
   <iframe